Lumucro/melonracer/README.md

 # melonracer
-Garry's mod melonracer gamemode remake
+Garry's mod melonracer gamemode proof-of-concept remake

-experimenting with loading map entities as objectives in a gamemode
+This gamemode is currently no longer available / dead in Garry's Mod The code present here serves as proof that it is still possible to make, and that old maps can be made compatible with some hacky but effective code